mc-0bit/sveltekit-session/README.md

 ## Typing your session

-Import the `Session` type and add it to `App.Locals` interface then pass your type to the `Session` type.
+Import the `Session` type and add it to the `App.Locals` interface, then pass your type to the `Session` type.

 `/src/app.d.ts`